 Each one of you can do it for yourselves too.
 You don’t have to kick yourself black and blue for all the wrongs you do.
 Take some time out for yourself.
 Ask yourself what you are good at.
 Talk to yourself about how good you are.
 When you change the way you look at things the things you look at change.
 You are not a bag of weaknesses but you are a bundle of virtues.

 You don’t have to go around overcoming each weakness of yours.
 But you can start exploring the beauty inside you, your virtues, and your goodness.

 The Queue of Wrong Whys: Why does it always happen with me?
 What will they think of me?
 Why did I do this?
 And one why leads to the other.

-Jealousy, anger, and depression they all start with the wrong question.
+Jealousy, anger, and depression all start with the wrong question.
 What does she think of herself?
 Why don’t I have what he has?
 This leads to a downward spiral.

 Curiosity leads to an upward spiral.
 How does the system work?
 What are the areas I need to improve on?
 What are the good things in me?
 What has he done to achieve all that he has today?
 Confidence, Harmony, empathy.
-All start with a right question.
+All start with the right question.

 Questions draw attention and wherever attention goes energy flows and wherever energy flows, life grows.
 If our attention is on wrong things as our questions may not be quite good.